 D. Property deed

 F. Property tax bill

 G. Rental agreement or lease (including Section 8 agreement or off-base military housing)

 H. Utility bill (water, electric, gas, cable, phone)

 K. Payroll stub

-L. Certificate of tribal enrollment or other identification issued by a recognized Indian tribe
+L. Certificate of tribal enrollment (506 Form) or other identification issued by a recognized Indian tribe

 M. Other documentation from a state, tribal, or federal agency (Social Security Administration, Veterans' Administration, Arizona Department of Economic Security, etc.)